 There is a way for the CS team to build deeper bonds and relationships with stakeholders they are currently working on.
-An interesting idea to get Stakeholders to attend the CSM meetings, is to share the roadmaps plan with the customer team.
-The team would then realize they need to invite their leadership team to review and agree or approve the plan in order to move forward with the engagement.
+An interesting idea to get Stakeholders to attend the CSM meetings is to share the customer team's roadmaps plan.
+The team would then realize they need to invite their leadership team to review and agree or approve the plan to move forward with the engagement.

 Roadmaps are a great way to invite stakeholders to the meeting.
-The reason some customers hesitate to invite their leadership team is that they know how valuable and limited their time is and if there is no value to be offered, then they won’t waste their time by inviting them to the meeting.
+Some customers hesitate to invite their leadership team because they know how valuable and limited their time is, and if there is no value to be offered, they won't waste their time by inviting them to the meeting.

-If you have something like a roadmap plan with specific goals and high value outcomes that can generate real ROIs for the customer and it will show how your product and service will get them there in a short period of time, then there is value for the leadership team.
+If you have something like a roadmap plan with specific goals and high-value outcomes that can generate real ROIs for the customer and show how your product and service will get them there quickly, there is value for the leadership team.

 Investing and prioritizing customer success through a step-by-step plan is a commitment that the business is serious about succeeding and achieving their goals and agree to the right outcomes that are valuable to them.

-When it comes to planning and establishing internal success metrics, I developed a capacity model for my entire services team (CS, Education, Professional Services, Support).
-For each role, I created a profile and what it takes to do that job from the best practices perspective.
+When planning and establishing internal success metrics, I developed a capacity model for my entire services team (CS, Education, Professional Services, Support).
+I created a profile for each role and what it takes to do that job from the best practices perspective.

 When setting up this type of process, leaders should start analyzing and tracking data.
-That data, for example, comes with the CSMs executed plans for each customer by target market.
+For example, that data comes with the CSMs executed plans for each customer by the target market.

 For example, how many touchpoints, how long, and what types of touchpoints do they do?
 Then examine each metric around it.
 How does this relate to business outcomes (renewal rate, NPS score, CSAT, usage, and product stickiness)?
 Baseline this data for at least a couple of quarters.

 As customer relationships deepen, measuring success can be measurable and attainable.
-Having the ability to understand how it affects experience and success gives us better visibility of where and what kind of support is required and needed.
+Understanding how it affects experience and success gives us better visibility of where and what kind of support is required and needed.

 Investment in technology